hatimhyd/Ceaser-cipher-encryption/README.md

 # Ceaser-cipher-encryption
-This is a ceaser cipher encryption/decryption program using python
+This is a simple ceaser cipher encryption/decryption program using python